 Other Markings

-- Mt is metatarsal guard protection.
+- Mt means metatarsal protection.

 - Some labels also show static dissipative categories and conductance ranges.

-For the official U.S. PPE requirement baseline, see OSHA 29 CFR 1910.136 (Foot Protection).
+For the official U.S. requirement baseline, see OSHA 29 CFR 1910.136 (Foot Protection).

 EH vs. ESD — They Are Not the Same